 This porous surface of Light Modeling Paste also makes it suitable for use with both dry pastels and oil pastels.
 As previously mentioned, it can be tinted with acrylic paint to create a customised colour surface for pastel use.

 Although the absorbent surface is a key feature of this product, this can be minimised if required with the application of either MM7 Polymer Gloss Varnish & Medium (water-based) or MM6 Polymer Matt Varnish.
 After the paste has dried, apply a minimum of two coats with a soft brush.

 An additional full range of Derivan and Matisse acrylic paint mediums is available and there is no reason why they cannot be used together with MM32 Light Modelling Paste.
 For example, the Impasto Medium and the Light Modeling Paste can be used to different textural effects on a beach landscape.
 Impasto Medium creates swirling, textured waves, while the grainy finish of Light Modeling Paste can be used to create sand.
 Derivan water based varnishes can also be used over all mediums to seal the entire painting and create either a matt, satin, or gloss finish.

 Light Modeling Paste is easily cleaned up with soap and warm water while wet.
 It is much harder to remove when dry.
 Keep any utensils wet while in use.
 As with many mediums, it also highly susceptible to evaporation and thus the cap will need to be replaced when not in use.

-To view or download a copy of MM32 MSDS, please CLICK HERE (159kb)
+To view or download a copy of MM32 SDS, please CLICK HERE (159kb)